Malybay (Pavlodar Region)

 Malybay (Малыбай) is a settlement in Akkuly District, Pavlodar Region, Kazakhstan.
-It is the administrative center of Malybay Rural District (KATO code — 555255100).
+It is the administrative center of Malybay Rural District.
 Population:

 Geography

 Malybay lies close to the north of Malybay lake and 3 km to the northeast of lake Zhaltyr.
 Akkuly town, the district capital lies 41 km to the southwest, Kazy village 25 km to the northwest, and Maykaragay 28 km to the ENE.